 Making my own seasonings is one of the ways I control my family’s sodium and other unwanted ingredients intake.
-Consider that in 2 teaspoons of McCormick’s Taco Seasoning (what is suggested on packet for 2 tacos) there is 380mg of sodium, 1/4 of the my RDA for sodium.
+Consider that in 2 teaspoons of McCormick’s Taco Seasoning (what is suggested on the packet for 2 tacos) there is 380mg of sodium, 1/4 of my RDA for sodium.

 I’ve tried many taco seasoning recipes and the one we really like is Alton Brown’s Taco Seasoning #19.
 It’s different than your standard taco seasoning in that it really has a great smokey flavor from the smoked paprika.
-The coriander is an interesting addition and I wasn’t sure how it’s flavor would work with our nachos, but to be honest, I don’t taste the coriander at all.
+The coriander is an interesting addition and I wasn’t sure how its flavor would work with our nachos, but to be honest, I don’t taste the coriander at all.
 This is a perfect example of the theory that ‘the sum is greater than the parts.’
 The only way I’ve modified it is that I make 6X the recipe and cut the salt in half.
 I store it in a glass container and have written the directions for using it on a label on the back.

 The primary use for this taco seasoning is the Friday Night Nacho, but we use it for tacos and taco bowls as well.